Fight for the Fallen (2019)

-The 2019 Fight for the Fallen was the inaugural Fight for the Fallen professional wrestling event produced by All Elite Wrestling (AEW).
-It took place on July 13, 2019, from Daily's Place in Jacksonville, Florida.
-Fight for the Fallen was held as a charity event to support victims of gun violence, a reference to the event's title.
-The special event was streamed for free on the B/R Live streaming service in North America and was available through pay-per-view internationally.
+The 2019 Fight for the Fallen was a professional wrestling charity event produced by All Elite Wrestling (AEW).
+It was the inaugural Fight for the Fallen and took place on Saturday, July 13, 2019, from Daily's Place in Jacksonville, Florida.
+The charity event supported victims of gun violence, a reference to the event's title.
+The special event was livestreamed for free on B/R Live in North America and was available through pay-per-view internationally.
+So far, this is the only Fight for the Fallen event to be broadcast on pay-per-view, as beginning in 2020, Fight for the Fallen became a television special of AEW's weekly programs.

 The card comprised nine matches, including two on the Buy In pre-show.
 In the main event, The Young Bucks (Matt Jackson and Nick Jackson) defeated The Brotherhood (Cody and Dustin Rhodes).
 Other prominent matches saw Kenny Omega defeat Cima and Adam Page defeat Kip Sabian.

 Production

 Background

-All Elite Wrestling (AEW) was founded in January 2019.
-The company held its inaugural event, Double or Nothing, in May, followed by Fyter Fest in June.
-Fight for the Fallen was scheduled as AEW's third-ever event to be held on July 13, 2019 at Daily's Place in Jacksonville, Florida; Daily's Place would later become AEW's home base.
+The American professional wrestling promotion All Elite Wrestling (AEW) was founded in January 2019.
+The company then held its inaugural event, Double or Nothing, in May, followed by Fyter Fest in June.
+Fight for the Fallen was scheduled as AEW's third-ever event to be held on Saturday, July 13, 2019, at Daily's Place in Jacksonville, Florida; Daily's Place would later become AEW's home base.
 It was scheduled to be held as a charity event in which all of the gate proceeds would be donated to victims of gun violence, a reference to the event's title.
-The following month on July 3, it was announced that the charity event would be sponsored by Farah & Farah, a personal injury law firm located in Jacksonville, and the proceeds from the gate would be donated to the Jacksonville Victim Assistance Advisory Council.
+A portion of proceeds from the special event were directed to people affected by gun violence.

-On July 9, Chris Jericho was announced as appearing in a non-wrestling role at the event.
-Fight for the Fallen was streamed for free on the B/R Live streaming service in North America, and was available through pay-per-view internationally.
+On July 9, AEW wrestler Chris Jericho was announced as appearing in a non-wrestling role at the event.
+Fight for the Fallen was livestreamed for free on the B/R Live streaming service in North America and was available through pay-per-view internationally.